flexycode/CCPRGG1L_ACTIVITY_COM23P/README.md

 3. Build the project to compile the source code.

 ### Usage ✍️
-1. Run the `BankingProgram` class to start the program.
+1. Run the `CryptoBank` class to start the program.
 2. Follow the on-screen menu options to perform various banking activities.
 3. Enter the required information when prompted, such as account numbers, account holder names, deposit/withdrawal amounts, etc.
 4. View the program's output to see the results of each operation.